flowstatedev/garmin-gotchi-instinct2x/README.md

 # 🐣 garmin-gotchi

+## NOTE: THIS IS A ROUGH PROOF OF CONCEPT FOR INSTINCT2X

+This fork contains some *extremely rough* proof-of-concept changes to get the app working for instinct2x (a Connect IQ 3 device).
+The original repo can be found here: https://github.com/Gualor/garmin-gotchi

+Without going into too many details, let's just that without any changes, the instinct2x version of this app would've required an additional ~200 KB available application memory to load without modification, due to various differences between CIQ 3 (instinct2x) and CIQ 4 (instinct3solar45mm).
+But on the contrary, instinct2x actually has ~32 KB less memory for `watchApp`s than instinct3solar45mm.
+Drastic changes had to be made.

+Some of these changes will almost certainly make the app perform worse on instinct3solar45mm (and any other Connect IQ 4 devices), not to mention the fact that they make the source much harder to maintain and understand.
+For example, `json.xml` is a new file which was generated from tama.c/TAMA_PROGRAM (the tama ROM), using a combination of a one-off script (not included here) and some manual edits.
+In a perfect world, json.xml would be automatically generated via a build process (so that you could use any ROM you want), but that doesn't currently happen.

+Also in a perfect world, the requisite changes for instinct2x would be applied via conditional compilation (or other means) to ensure that the app would continue to run on instinct3solar45mm without any performance changes (or other issues).
+However, since this is just a proof of concept, the changes for instinct2x have simply been applied unconditionally.

+Additionally, some of the build switches in monkey.jungle may not work.
+For example:

+- it is no longer possible to enable logging - logging will always be disabled
+- the test ROM cannot be selected - the tama ROM will always be used

+Finally, the new code is kind of a mess.
+It seems to work [*], but it's not exactly pretty.

+- In some cases, dead code has been deliberately left in the source as comments, instead of being removed, to provide context for new code which is optimized for instinct2x.
+This has not been in a consistent manner.
+- Some of the new code uses hardcoded magic numbers
+- [*] Speaking of which, the new code hasn't been extensively tested.

+For these reasons, at this time these changes will not be submitted back to the original repository - they're simply not fit for production.

 ## Tamagotchi Gen 1 Emulator for Garmin Instinct 3

 **GarminGotchi** is a complete rewrite of the original [tamalib](https://github.com/jcrona/tamalib) project (portable Tamagotchi emulator) from C to Garmin's [Monkey C](https://developer.garmin.com/connect-iq/monkey-c/) language, developed specifically for the [Garmin Instinct 3 Solar 45mm](https://www.garmin.com/p/1315317/) smartwatch.
 It brings your nostalgic digital pet back to life right on your wrist.